Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 #### ```muscle_align6.sh``` or ```prank_align6.sh```
 > Short description.

 Aligns sequences.
-You can read more about the MUSCLE and PRANK aligners respectively on the [MUSCLE v.5 website](https://www.drive5.com/muscle/) and [PRANK website](http://wasabiapp.org/software/prank/).
 We used version 5.1 and v.170427 of MUSCLE and PRANK respectively.

 > Input.

+1. The short name of the bacteria. (for both MUSCLE and PRANK)
+2. Number of threads (for MUSCLE only).
+Default value from sbatch script is 24.

 > Output.

+1. Alignments in fasta format in the `../<organism>/data/multialignments/` folder.

 > Detailed description.

+Creates the folder `../<organism>/data/evolution_models/` You can read more about the MUSCLE and PRANK aligners respectively on the [MUSCLE v.5 website](https://www.drive5.com/muscle/) and [PRANK website](http://wasabiapp.org/software/prank/).

 #### ```modeltree_maker7.sh```
 > Short description.

 Chooses the best evolution model for further tree creating.
-You can read more about the modeltest-ng tool on [its github](https://github.com/ddarriba/modeltest).
 We used version 0.1.7.

 > Input.